tokyo-rubyist-meetup/community_board_ios/TUTORIAL.md

     }];
     [postsResponseMapping addAttributeMappingsFromArray:@[@"text"]];

 This code will set up how a post object will be mapped when it is received as a response.
-It will work for a JSON object with the internal an internal structure like this:
+It will work for a JSON object with an structure like this:

     {
         "id": …,